urbanairship/passtools-api/README.md

-Please note that that fields that relate to dates shall be in the following ISO 8601 format: "2013-02-08T09:00Z".
+Please note that that fields that relate to dates shall be in the following ISO 8601 format: "2013-02-08T09:00:00Z" up to the second.

 ## Security